lwa-project/ng_digital_processor/doc/notes.md

  12. **T-engines RX rate 0.0 B/s** - 2023/8/31: ~~All four pipelines show no packets.  _Do the T-engines not
      understand the packet format?_~~ You can't send all 768 channels in a `ibeam1` packet because it is too large.
 We need to split it up into chunks of 384 packets (about the same size as a SNAP2 packet) but there are some formatting/unpacking issues still at the T-engine.
+Yes, even 384 is a bad idea because the current `ibeam` format stores `nchan` as `uint8_t`.
+The format may need an update.
+Plus, the odd size of the header is annoying.

 ## The Future
 How does the current system scale to 256 antennas?